myYearOfCode/100-days-of-code/log.md

 Figure out my notes situation.
 Get them in one spot that is searchable and synced across machines.
 Look into sublime text's multi line editing.
 It has only screwed me so far, but I can see it can be useful if you are actually trying to use it.

+### Day 50: August 22, 2018

+**Today's Progress**:
+2 hours.
+I did one of the challenges (#4 - array cardio) from #Javascript30 that was mostly just watching him code and me taking notes.
+I still learned a bunch, but it felt less rewarding since there was very little struggle in it.
+I also reformatted most of my js notes into one evernote file.
+I've been meaning to get all of my notes in one place online so that I can access it via any computer.
+I'm trying out evernote for now. time will tell.